yvelikova/axway-open-docs/content/en/docs/apigw_upgrade/upgrade_metrics.md

 To roll back, you must perform the relevant SQL Restore operation to overwrite the newly created blank database (for example, `MetricsNew`) with the data and schema from the old metrics database.

-## Step 2 – Enable metrics using managedomain
+## Enable metrics using managedomain

 {{< alert title="Note" color="primary" >}}If you have created a new database as part of a rollback strategy (for example, `MetricsNew`), you must perform this step to specify the database URL of the newly created database to `managedomain`.{{< /alert >}}